scaff/zf2-doctrine-test/README.md

  - You have to make a relationship between album entity and the new created artist entity (id, label)
  - In the form album make a dropdown list of artist

-make doctrine pagination in album list
+ - Add pagination with five Items in album list